Igor-Staszak/Igor-Staszak/README.md

 # 👋 Hi, folks!
-I'm Igor Staszak - a DevOps Engineer that focuses also on the system adminstration.
+I'm Igor Staszak, a DevOps Engineer who also specializes in system administration.

 Welcome to my personal GitHub!
 I have a strong passion for automation, infrastructure as code, and building reliable systems.
 From time to time.
-I try to anonymize data from my private repositories and share them with you so can reuse them or get a sneak peek at how I work.
+I anonymize data from my private repositories and share it with you, allowing you to reuse it or gain insight into my work process.

 ## 📁 What You'll Find Here